w3f/research/docs/polkadot/index.md

 The data that determines the state transitions is structured as bundles of transactions - individual small state transitions triggered by the users of the system.
 Each bundle is called a block.
 In order to achieve its properties, ensures that those blocks are hash connected forming joint data structure.

-## Identifying participants to run the network
+## Participants that run the Polkadot network

 ![Figure 3 - Data structure](images/data_structure.png)